Thomas Morris (New York politician)

-Thomas Morris (February 26, 1771 – March 12, 1849) was a United States representative from New York and was the son of Founding Father Robert Morris.
+Thomas Morris (February 26, 1771 – March 12, 1849) was an American lawyer and politician who served as a United States representative from New York from 1801 to 1803.
+He was the son of Founding Father Robert Morris.

 Early life

 Morris was born on February 26, 1771, in Philadelphia in the Province of Pennsylvania to Robert Morris and Mary (née White) Morris.
 His father was a slave-trader, merchant, signer of the Declaration of Independence and the Constitution, and later a U.S. Senator.
 His mother's brother was William White, the Anglican Bishop of Pennsylvania.

 From 1781 to 1786, he attended school in Geneva, Switzerland and the University of Leipzig, in Germany, from 1786 to 1788.

 Career

 After studying abroad, Morris returned to Philadelphia and studied law; he was admitted to the bar and commenced practice in Canandaigua, New York.
 He was a member of the New York State Assembly from 1794 to 1796.

 Morris was elected as a Federalist to the Seventh Congress, holding office from March 4, 1801, to March 3, 1803.
 He was not a candidate for renomination, and resumed the practice of law in New York City in 1803.
 He was appointed United States Marshal for the Southern District of New York in 1816, 1820, 1825, and 1829.

-Morris was said to have settled the peace with the Six Nations of the Iroquois Confederacy, four of whom had sided with the British during the Revolution.
+Morris was involved in negotiations with the Six Nations of the Iroquois Confederacy following the American Revolution.
 His father then sold his substantial property in Western New York, which the younger Morris oversaw, to the Holland Land Company in 1792–1793 for redevelopment in parcels, although some sources identify the sale at five years later, in 1797–1798.